 SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
-Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) protein.
-Two host-cell factors are important for SARS-CoV-2 viral entry into many cell types: angiotensin-converting enzyme 2 (ACE2), which is bound by the S-protein, and transmembrane serine protease 2 (TMPRSS2), which cleaves the S protein, allowing this binding to take place.
-The ACE2 receptor is expressed in the placenta.
+Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) proteins.
+Two host-cell factors are important for SARS-CoV-2 viral entry into many cell types: angiotensin-converting enzyme 2 (ACE2), which the S-protein binds, and transmembrane serine protease 2 (TMPRSS2), which cleaves the S protein, allowing this binding to take place.
+The ACE2 receptor is expressed in the placenta.Â

-The autophagic process plays an important role in the early embryonic stages and contributes to the balance of the maternal-fetal components during normal placental development.
-LC3, or microtubule-associated protein 1 Light Chain 3, is expressed in the autophagosome membrane during the autophagic process and could elicit rapid degradation of mRNAs.
+The autophagic process plays an important role in the early embryonic stages and contributes to the balance between the maternal and fetal components during normal placental development.
 SARS-CoV-2, but not SARS-CoV, has been shown to induce autophagy and the accumulation of autophagosomes, which appear to be central to viral replication and virion release.
-The authors emphasized the possible dual role of autophagy in the SARS-CoV-2 infection.
-It could act as a defense mechanism, degrading viral components to limit viral replication, but, the virus may drive the autophagic process to promote its survival and replication.
-The LC3B variant is involved in the autophagic response to SARS-CoV-2 infection.
+Light Chain 3 (LC3), a microtubule-associated protein, is expressed in the membrane of the autophagosome during the autophagic process and could elicit rapid degradation of mRNAs.
+The variant LC3B is involved in the autophagic response to SARS-CoV-2 infection.

 About the study